-Installation of flanged type sleeves follow the same procedures, but the top of the cylinder must have a countersink to the correct depth to accept the flanged sleeve.
-Interference fit of .001" to .000" on the flange diameter is recommended.
+- Step.
+3 Installation of flanged type sleeves follow the same procedures, but the top of the cylinder must have a countersink to the correct depth to accept the flanged sleeve.
+An interference fit of .001" to .000" on the flange diameter is recommended. - Step 4.

-Step 3.
 The cylinder is then heated in an oven between 400 degrees, up to 450' for an hour or more.
 Do not use a torch or hot plate for this procedure.
-It is important that the cylinder heats uniformly.
+It is important that the cylinder heats uniformly. - Step 5.

-Step 4.
 The cylinder is then removed from the oven and the sleeve will drop easily into the cylinder.

-Turning the sleeve by hand to line up the ports is a common practice, or you can use a needle nose type device to align the ports.
+Turning the sleeve by hand to line up the bottom skirt cut-out (when required) is a common practice.